The Importance of Licensing, Bonding, and Insurance for Contractors

 Accidents can happen and whether it is an employee injury or personal property damage to a third-party, you don’t want to end up footing the bill, and the State of Florida wants to guarantee the protection of the general public and workers.
 Because of this, in order to receive a contractor’s license, you must maintain liability, property damage, and workers’ compensation insurance.
 This is where licensed contractors can also find themselves in trouble.
 If the DBPR conducts a site inspection, big fines can occur without proper coverage.

-At Trent Cotney, P.A., our Bradenton construction attorneys have represented unlicensed contractors and licensed contractors throughout Florida at both the local and state level.
+At Cotney Construction Law, our Bradenton construction attorneys have represented unlicensed contractors and licensed contractors throughout Florida at both the local and state level.
 While acquiring and maintaining a proper contractor’s license is recommended, when violations occur, our team is available to represent you and mitigate potential fines and criminal charges.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.